FoxStudios/FoxClient/README.md

 ### Can I use this on a Vanilla server?
 Yeah sure.
 FoxClient is 100% client side and doesn't require anything to be installed on the server.
 ### Do settings exist to tweak the HUD?
-Yes, you can access it via Right_CTRL or via the main menu
+Yes, you can access them via Right_CTRL or via the main menu
-### Can i toggle the HUD?
+### Can I toggle the HUD?
 Sure!
 Just press F6. (key is changable via the minecraft keybind settings)

 ## TODO: